alisw/AliPhysics/MUON/READMEgeometry.txt

 \section geometry_s4 Macro  MUONGenerateGeometryData.C

-Macro for generating the geometry data files
+Macro for generating the geometry data files:

-Geometry data files:
-- MUON/data/transform.dat file contains the transformations
-data (translation and rotation) for all alignable objects (modules & detection elements)
 - MUON/data/svmap.dat file contains all the information to link each geant volume (it can be extended to other virtual MC) with a detection element.
 The point here is that a given detection